disfear86/mushcloud/README.md

 I'm fairly new to web development so any input or advice is greatly appreciated.

+The application is compatible with both Python 2 and Python 3.

 Requirements:

-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 You will also need a Mysql connector (I used mysqlclient and it works great with Python 3.5) and bootstrap 3 installed.

-`pip3 install mysqlclient`
+`pip install mysqlclient`

 For more info and docs visit [mysqlclient github repo](https://github.com/PyMySQL/mysqlclient-python)

 To get the application working, you have to modify the config.py file to inlude your database URI, mail server, reset password url and set up the main user storage directory.
-Finally run `python3 db_create.py` command from the terminal to initialize the database.
+Finally run `python3 db_create.py` command from the terminal to create the database.